List of Instructors

 Klaus C. Fischer has spent more than 30 years in the industry.
 Currently he is Principal Geologist and heading the seismic interpretation team within the internal G&G services department with Wintershall Holding GmbH in Kassel, Germany.
 Since 1999 he carried out evaluations in the North and South Caspian Basin, Western Siberia, North Africa, Middle East, Brazil, Romania, Norway, and Northern Germany.
 Before he worked with Prakla-Seismos in the German and Austrian Molasse Basin, Northern Germany, Turkey, Middle East, North Africa.
 Later on he worked for Schlumberger GeoQuest in Germany, Middle East, North Africa, Romania, Caspian Region, and Mexico with a special focus on seismic stratigraphy.
 Klaus is a lecturer on Seismic Stratigraphy at the Montan University of Leoben, Austria, and at Tuebingen University.
 He is a member of EAGE, AAPG, and SEG.

 Anthony has provided integrated rock physics, AVO, inversion and interpretation studies to the oil and gas sector since the mid 1990's.
 He obtained his first degree in Geophysics (Geological) from the University of Leicester (UK) and his PhD in Geophysics from the University of Leeds (UK) where he was sponsored by British Coal.
-Anthony has an oil company background working as an explorationist in the UK North Sea for Amoco UK Exploration Ltd and as a consultant for Statoil ASA in Norway.
+Anthony has an oil company background working as an explorationist in the UK North Sea for Amoco UK Exploration Ltd and as a QI consultant for Statoil ASA in Norway.
 He also spent a period working on and offshore undertaking wireline logging operations.
 For the last twenty years he has led geoscience teams in the provision of bespoke rock physics studies for private, national and multi-national corporations in basins across the globe.
-He has also presented many technical papers and case studies at industry conferences and in journals.
-Anthony has taught a variety of courses in the geosciences, including the industry renowned Hampson-Russell courses, and he has taught EAGE courses since 2012 (including an online E-Lecture entitled “Applied AVO”).
-He has also written and presented courses for non-geoscience organisation, schools, universities and adult learning colleges promoting greater understanding of geology and geophysics by the general public.
+He has presented many technical papers and case studies at industry conferences and in journals and he has taught a variety of courses in the geosciences, including the industry renowned Hampson-Russell courses.
+He has given EAGE courses since 2012 and lectured to non-geoscience organisations, schools, universities and adult learning colleges promoting greater understanding of geology and geophysics by the general public.

 Piet Gerritsma (1942) graduated in physics at the University of Groningen.
 He joined Shell in 1969 as a research geophysicist in Rijswijk (The Netherlands) and Houston (USA).
 He was actively involved in the development of programs for statics, velocity analysis, synthetic seismograms and raytracing, deconvolution, multi-component seismic, shear waves and anisotropy, AVO and migration.
 He acquired operational experience as processing and special studies geophysicist in Brunei and in Canada.
 He was Shell’s representative in international research consortia: SEP (Stanford), DELPHI (Delft University of Technology) and IFP (Institut Francais du Petrole); he also served as associate editor of Geophysical Prospecting on Migration, Modeling and Inversion.
 During his Shell career he has always lectured at both basic as well as advanced level covering a broad range of topics.
 He left Shell in 1999 after 30 years of service.
 Since that time he is a lecturer at CTG (Center for Technical Geoscience) at the Delft University of Technology.
 He also teaches regularly courses for national and international oil companies and service companies, both as an independent teacher as well as on behalf of geoscience training alliances.
 He has presented this course several times on behalf of the EAGE and CSEG.